JingyuanHe1222/question_answering/README.md

 Question Generation and Answering System for 11-611 CMU

 ## install dependencies
-- In EC2 with Pytorch eep Learning AMI (Otherwise create your python or conda environment):
+- in EC2 with Pytorch eep Learning AMI (Otherwise create your python or conda environment):

 		source activate pytorch